alexnederlof/todo-starter/README.md

 ### Create an Hasura instance on Heroku

-Adapting the Hasura [docs](https://docs.hasura.io/1.0/graphql/manual/getting-started/heroku-simple.html), [deploy a Heroku instance with Hasura](https://heroku.com/deploy?template=https://github.com/hasura/graphql-engine-heroku) setup.
+[Deploy a Heroku instance with Hasura](https://heroku.com/deploy?template=https://github.com/hasura/graphql-engine-heroku).
 Note your `app name`.

 ### Replace `<APP_NAME>` in this project with your Heroku app name